speakez-llc/Farscape/README.md

 - Maps C++ types to their F# equivalents (though with some conversion issues like char* → byte)
 - Produces usable bindings that can be incorporated into F# projects

-The current solution is intentionally focused on cJSON as a proof of concept, with a simplified approach that avoids dependency on the automated CppSharp parser.
+The current solution is intentionally focused on cJSON as a proof of concept, with a simplified approach.

 ### Generalization Requirements